LooDaHu/ARORA_General_-Introduction/README.md

 After you see a series of OK, our model and database part is done.

-Note: If you have a drastic change on your model and you meet a weired and tough bug when you try modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 which is database.
-And try it again.
+Note: If you have a drastic change on your models and you meet a weired and tough bug when you try modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 which is database in the project.
+And try to rebuild everything again.

 ## Serializers.py

-Now we need a tool that can transform our data between model and JSON format.
+Now, we need a tool which is able to transform our data between models and JSON format data.
 Django REST Framework provides serializers to do this job.
 What we need to do is extend the built-in serializer to fit our requirement.

 > Serializers allow complex data such as querysets and model instances